stilk/stilk.github.io/_pages/about.md

 #### Seasonal adaptation in Drosophila

 My previous research was focused on how Drosophila populations rapidly adapt to changing environments.
-I developed a computational pipeline, [HAF-pipe](https://academic.oup.com/g3journal/article/9/12/4159/6028100?login=true), that cost-effectively measures allele frequency shifts in evolve-and-resequence experiments by utilizing happlotype information of the initial evolving population.
+I developed a computational pipeline, [HAF-pipe](https://academic.oup.com/g3journal/article/9/12/4159/6028100?login=true), that cost-effectively measures allele frequency shifts in evolve-and-resequence experiments by utilizing haplotype information of the initial evolving population.